-Let's see the tunneling from the viewpoint of the states of the electron.
+Tunneling from the viewpoint of the form of the electron.

-- o Before the barrier: electron.
+o Before the barrier: electron.

-- o In the barrier: unknown object (fast wave).
+o In the barrier: unknown object (fast wave).

-- o After the barrier: electron.
+o After the barrier: electron.

-It means, the unknown, faster-than-light-object is the same electron we know, but it does have a form we don't know.
+It means that the unknown, faster-than-light-object is the same electron we know, but it does have a new form we don't know.
 The given form of an electron depends on the space in which it travels.
 The tunneling shows that photons (with no mass) make metamorphoses too.
-That is, the given form of object1 (with or without mass) depends on the space in which it travels.
-Object1 has more forms that depend on the spaces it travels.
-Its every form seems to have its own velocity, but according to space-matter theory these velocities are the same (18), if we measure they with the values of space{object2} and time{object2}.
+That is, generally speaking, the given form of object1 (with or without mass) depends on the space in which it travels.
+Object1 has more forms, and its forms depend on the spaces where it travels.
+Its every form seems to have its own velocity, but according to space-matter theory these velocities are the same (18), if we measure them with the values of space{object2} and time{object2}.